 A company is a separate legal entity, distinct from its shareholders and directors.
 The directors control the company.

-A company is regulated by its constitution and various statutes, including but not limited to, the Corporations Act 2001 (Cth) and the Australian Securities and Investment Commission which derives its powers from the Australian Securities and Investment Commission Act 2001 (Cth).
+A company is regulated by its constitution, the Australian Securities and Investment Commission and various statutes, including but not limited to, the Corporations Act 2001 (Cth) and the Australian Securities and Investment Commission Act 2001 (Cth).

 Disputes between directors and shareholders often arise from: